View Other Content

 Out of the Champions League

-2002 - Michael Owen missed a number of good chances while playing his 200th reds game as we went crashing out of the Champions League at the Quarter-final stage.
+2002 - Michael Owen missed several good chances while playing his 200th reds game as we went crashing out of the Champions League at the Quarter-final stage.
 The game in the BayArena swung one way and then another, as we eventually lost 4-2 to Bayer 04 Leverkusen on the night, and 4-3 on aggregate.
 Our goals came from Abel Xavier and Jari Litmanen.
 Michael Ballack bagged a brace for the home side, with Dimitar Berbatov bagging the first of his five goals against the reds and Lúcio also on target.

 A debut to be sure